rscherrer/speciome/README.md

 * `tsave` (10) is the frequency at which to record the data
 * `tcomplete` (1000000) is the time at which to force complete reproductive isolation between the two ecotypes (can mimic e.g. genomic incompatibilities between the two species, or the evolution of very good species recognition abilities)
 * `talkative` (1) is either 0 or 1 and sets whether the simulation should print status information to the prompt
-* `choosewhattosave` (0) is either 0 or 1 and sets whether the variables to save are specified in a separate file, the order file (see below).
+* `choosewhattosave` (0) is either 0 or 1 and sets whether the variables to save are specified in a separate file, the order file `whattosave.txt` (see below).
 If 0 all of the output variables are saved every `tsave` generations except for whole genomes
 * `datsave` (1) sets whether to save the recorded variables to files
 * `burninsave` (0) sets whether to save data during the burn-in phase too (time points belonging to the burn-in are negative)
-* `gensave` (0) is either 0 or 1 and sets whether whole genomes should be saved every `tfreeze` generations
+* `gensave` (0) is either 0 or 1 and sets whether whole genomes should be saved every `tfreeze` generations (see below)
-* `archsave` (0) is either 0 or 1 and sets whether the genetic architecture should be saved into a file (see below)
+* `archsave` (0) is either 0 or 1 and sets whether the genetic architecture should be saved into file `architecture.txt` (see below)
-* `archload` (0) sets whether the genetic architecture of the simulation should be loaded from a file instead of generated anew
+* `archload` (0) sets whether the genetic architecture of the simulation should be loaded from file `architecture.txt` instead of generated anew
-* `parsave` (1) sets whether to save the parameters of the simulation run to file, including the random seed
+* `parsave` (1) sets whether to save the parameters of the simulation run to file, including the random seed, into a parameter-log file `paramlog.txt`
-* `logsave` (0) sets whether the output to prompt should be redirected to a log file (set by `lofgile`)
+* `logsave` (0) sets whether the output to prompt should be redirected to a log file `log.txt`
-* `archfile` (architecture.txt) is the name of the architecture file where the details of the genetic architecture must be loaded from, if `archload` is 1
-* `parfile` (paramlog.txt) is the name of the output parameter file where to save the parameters of the current simulation, if `parsave` is 1.
-This can be used e.g. to retrieve a random seed
-* `orderfile` (whattosave.txt) is the name of the order file where the list of variables to save is specified, if `choosewhattosave` is 1
-* `logfile` (log.txt) is the name of a file capturing the console output of the simulation
-* `freezerfile` (freezer.dat) is the name of the binary file where to save individual whole genomes
 * `seed` is the seed of the random number generator, and it is by default randomly generated based on the clock

 ## Genetic architecture

 The genetic architecture refers to the constant features of the genetic part of the program, that is, features that do not change through time and cannot evolve.
 These include the number of chromosomes, the numbers of loci and edges for each trait, the trait each locus codes for as well as its location in the genome, its additive effect size and its dominance coefficient, and finally the topology and distribution of interaction weights across edges within each of the three gene networks (one for each trait, the networks are independent).

-A genetic architecture can either be generated anew at the beginning of a simulation by randomly sampling the aforementioned features and building networks with a random preferential attachment algorithm, or it can be supplied to the program in an _architecture file_.
-To load the genetic architecture from an architecture file, make sure to set parameter `archload` to 1 and `archfile` as a correct path to the architecture file (e.g. `archfile architecture.txt` if the architecture file is in the working directory).
+A genetic architecture can either be generated anew at the beginning of a simulation by randomly sampling the aforementioned features and building networks with a random preferential attachment algorithm, or it can be supplied to the program in an architecture file `architecture.txt`.
+To load the genetic architecture from an architecture file, make sure to set parameter `archload` to 1.

 The architecture file is a text file that should consist of several _fields_ followed by the sets of _entries_ these fields should take.
 The possible fields are: